 Douglas Barnett’s involvement in the American theatre began in 1961 and continues today.
 He was the Founding Director of the nationally acclaimed theatre Black Arts/West in 1969.
 A highlight of his career was serving as Company Manager for the National Tour of the Tony award winning play The River Niger for the Negro Ensemble company in 1973/74.
 Mr. Barnett has also worked for the Seattle Arts Commission and GeVa Theatre in Rochester, New York.
 During a long career he has acted in over thirty productions with five different companies including Black Arts/West, ACT, The Ensemble Theatre, and the Seattle Repertory Theatre.
 He has produced over forty productions including Dream on Monkey Mountain and Viet Rock.
 Directing credits include Big Time Buck White and Ebony Wood.
 He has written two plays and arranged, edited, and directed two productions of African American poetry.
 Additionally, he has authored articles for the Seattle Times, the Seattle Post Intelligencer, Negro Digest, Black World, and Historylink.org.
 His other interests include the dance, African American art, and women; one of the great wonders of this world.

-Image Ownership: Public Domain Douglas Turner Ward, an actor, director and playwright is considered a living legend in the world of African American theatre.
-Although he has achieved much during his lifetime, his co-founding of the Negro Ensemble Company (NEC) in 1968, ranks as his … Read MoreDouglas Turner Ward (1930- )
+Douglas Turner Ward, an actor, director, and playwright, was considered a legend in African American theatre.
+Although he has achieved much during his lifetime, his co-founding of the Negro Ensemble Company (NEC) in 1968 ranks as his greatest achievement.
+NEC has spawned over 200 productions … Read MoreDouglas Turner Ward (1930- )